aleene/OFFFolksonomy/README.md

  - token: the token for the user.
 This can be retrieved with the Auth API
  - completion: the completion block: a tuple for the two possible results.
 The result is either .success of .failure.
     - The first successful result (code 200) gives a String (usually "ok")
-    - The seconds successful (result 422) result gives a FSNM.ValidationError, usually due to a missing or wrong parameter in the request.
+    - The second successful (result 422) result gives a FSNM.ValidationError, usually due to a missing or wrong parameter in the request.

 ### Stats API
 Retrieves a list of products for a key and/or value and/or owner.